rparkins999/AndroidSecondsClock/README.md

 There are three controls available to help you to get it right for your device (and your eyesight).
 The lux threshold determines when SecondsClock tries to dim the screen.
 The maximum value is 255, which corresponds to a room reasonably well lit by artificial lighting.
 Although the actual measured lux value can go up to several thousands in direct sunlight, in practice you aren't likely to want to dim the clock display unless the ambient light level is less than in a well-lit room.

 If the ambient lux level is above the threshold SecondsClock doesn't dim the screen, and if the ambient lux level goes below the threshold it smoothly reduces its idea of what brightness you want (the wanted brightness) from the system display brightness down to zero when the lux level is zero.
 This automatically disables auto-dimming.
-If you see a step change in screen brightness as the ambient lux level drops past the threshold, this is either because your device reports the system display brightness before auto-dimming adjustment, or possibly because setting the screen brightness in software doesnt give the same effect as setting the system display brightness manually to the same value using the settings page.
+If you see a step change in screen brightness as the ambient lux level drops past the threshold, this is either because your device reports the system display brightness before auto-dimming adjustment, or possibly because setting the screen brightness in software doesn't give the same effect as setting the system display brightness manually to the same value using the settings page.
 There isn't much that I can do about that because SecondsClock can't find the parameters of the device's dimming logic.

 The two other controls are the minimum brightness and the minimum opacity.
 The minimum brightness range only goes up to 100 (rather than 255) because larger values aren't likely to be useful and you need plenty of resolution at the low end of the scale.